Silver Bullet

 synopsis: A werewolf is loose in a small town.

 impressions: This was basic horror fare, entertaining but not exactly fine art.
 It had good monster attacks and slight gore, and a decent plot and characters that kept your attention.
+Like many King stories, this one is primarily told from the point of view of children.
 The main kid was, at one point, a Barry as he snuck out of his house in the middle of the night to drive to a remote place and launch fireworks for no other reason than his own amusement.

 body count: 9 humans, 1 werewolf